aridjayarecipes/cutesrecipes.web.app/content/post/2032-recipe-of-favorite-umm-ali-egyptian-dessert.md

 1. Followed by the cream and coconut.
 1. Sprinkle the nuts and raisins.
 1. Bake in a preheated oven for 15-20 minutes at 180 degrees C. or till the surface turns slightly brown.
-1. Bring it to a room temperature & refrigerate for some time.
+1. Bring it to a room temperature &amp; refrigerate for some time.
 Garnish with the pomegranate pearls and enjoy chilled.